 - Feeling ignored, marginalised, or misunderstood: This is often why introverts are perceived as aloof, snooty or rude.
 If you’re feeling ignored it’s hard not to behave (just a little like) a spoilt child!
 Use your strengths in discussing things on a one to one basis with people that matter to you, increase the circle of colleagues that know you.

 - Worrying you don’t have the social network that helps others get ahead: Chances are you have a very different network of supporters to some of the people you’re comparing yourself to.
 You probably know more people in more depth than the extroverted networker who goes around telling everybody how good she is.
 Work on a one to one basis to build your network.
 You’ll build your support base because you research, listen and help others.

 - Not being the stereotypical introvert: As an introvert you can (or have) learnt strategies to adapt to a world that expects extroverted behaviour in business.
 You might even have taken up public speaking and running events; although it can be frustrating when people tell you you’re not an introvert because you do these things (actually most good speakers I know are introverts).

 Introverts in business

 This website focuses on introverts in business for a simple reason, it often seems that modern business is designed for extroverts.
 This means that it’s harder work for an introvert to get on, or be heard, in a business.
-The problem with this is that the business misses out as a whole, due to the different perspective that introverts can bring.
-This is something that extroverted business leaders would be wise to understand, so they can improve their overall business.
+The business then misses out on the different perspective that introverts can bring.
+Extroverted business leaders would be wise to understand this, so they can improve their overall business.